 5 min read

 Marine Engineering: After class 12th, if you decide to study marine engineering you need to have a clear understanding of the different types of courses available in the field.
 You should understand your passion as well as your aptitude to make your future bright.
 Nowadays people are aware of the fact that marine engineers play a really important role in the functioning of almost all kinds of ships.

-Although this profession is not something which is so popular among youngsters, it still has to be appreciated for its duties and importance.
-In this article, we will try to describe what sort of educational requirements candidates need to have in order to become marine engineers as well as how they can advance in their careers.
-We will be discussing Marine Engineering Courses after 12th.
-Students who have interests in marine engineering can pursue the marine engineering course after completing their class 12th.
+Although this profession is not so popular among youngsters, it still has to be appreciated for its duties and importance.
+In this article, we will try to describe what sort of educational requirements candidates need to have to become marine engineers as well as how they can advance in their careers.
+We will be discussing Marine Engineering Courses after the 12th.
+Students who have an interest in marine engineering can pursue the marine engineering course after completing their class 12th.

 The field of marine engineering has evolved rapidly with the rise in the use and exploration of sea routes.
 The rapid growth in the offshore and shipping industry created a dire need for marine engineers as they were required to build ships, port terminals, cargo handling facilities, etc. Over the years, there have been great strides in the development of marine engineering and it is now regarded as a sophisticated discipline that involves various aspects of naval architecture, mechanical design, electrical engineering, and oceanographic research.
 Marine engineering is the one where you merge your skills from other branches and develop them further.
 It also involves dealing with boat building, designing, operating ports, etc.